 m_memberMap.Equals(type.m_memberMap));

+Two functions are equal if their return types are equal, they have the same style (old or new) and their type lists are equal.
 Note that two functions can be equal even if their parameters have different names, at long as their types are equal.

 case Sort.Function: